-The joint venture transaction and related sales agreements, which closed on October 25, 2016 and originally announced on July 18, 2016, have a contemplated minimum sales value to Ballard of approximately \$170 million over 5-years.
+The joint venture transaction and related sales agreements, which closed on October 25, 2016 and originally announced on July 18, 2016, have a contemplated minimum sales value to Ballard of approximately \$170 million over 5-years (of which approximately \$51 million has been recognized as of June 30, 2018).
 The transaction includes these key elements:

 - Ballard provided approximately \$20 million for technology transfer services, test equipment, production equipment specification and procurement services, training and commissioning support in relation to the establishment of a production line in Yunfu for the manufacture and assembly of FCvelocity®-9SSL fuel cell stacks.
-Revenue earned from these technology transfer agreements (\$0.1 million in the first quarter of 2018; \$6.2 million in the first quarter of 2017; \$16.0 million in fiscal 2017; \$4.4 million in fiscal 2016), which are effectively complete, is recorded as Technology Solutions revenues; and - Ballard's exclusive supply of membrane electrode assemblies ("MEA"s), a key component of every fuel cell, for each fuel cell stack manufactured by Synergy Ballard JVCo, with minimum annual MEA volume commitments on a "take or pay" value of at least \$150 million over the initial 5-year term from 2017 to 2021.
-Revenue earned from the MEA supply agreement (\$7.9 million in the first quarter of 2018; \$0.4 million in the first quarter of 2017; \$14.9 million in fiscal 2017) is recorded as Heavy-Duty Motive revenues.
+Revenue earned from these technology transfer agreements (nil million in the first half of 2018; \$3.9 million in the second quarter of 2017; \$10.1 million in the first half 2017; \$16.0 million in fiscal 2017; \$4.4 million in fiscal 2016), which are effectively complete, is recorded as Technology Solutions revenues; and - Ballard's exclusive supply of membrane electrode assemblies ("MEA"s), a key component of every fuel cell, for each fuel cell stack manufactured by Synergy Ballard JVCo, with minimum annual MEA volume commitments on a "take or pay" value of at least \$150 million over the initial 5-year term from 2017 to 2021.
+Revenue earned from the MEA supply agreement (\$7.7 million in the second quarter of 2018; \$15.6 million in the first half of 2018; \$4.0 million in the second quarter of 2017; \$4.5 million in the first half of 2017; \$14.9 million in fiscal 2017; nil in fiscal 2016) is recorded as Heavy-Duty Motive revenues.